 Bicillin is another medicine which is used to treat abscesses where surgery is not a suitable option.

 Feed Your Bunny

-They will ask you to keep an eye on it and if you see any change then you will need to bring back your bunny rabbit to them.
+You will be asked to keep an eye on it and to notify them if you see any sudden changes in it or your rabbit.
+If so you will need to return to the veterinarian for an additional check-up.

 RSPCA Rabbit Health Check Advice

 As a rabbit owner, you need to carry out monthly as well as yearly checks on your rabbit.
 A rabbit cannot communicate if it is unwell.